AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_android.md

 ### Retrieve the member list of a thread

-All chat group members can call `getChatThreadMembers` to retrieve the paginated member list of a thread from the server.
+All chat group members can call `getChatThreadMembers` to retrieve the paginated member list of a thread from the server, as shown in the following code sample:

 ```java
 // chatThreadId: The thread ID.